-First, the trip length for trucks by axle type was determined based on SCAQMD's published data from the Warehouse Actions and Investments to Reduce Emissions (WAIRE) Implementation Guidelines3.
-Based on the WAIRE Implementation Guidelines (see Table 4, Page 8), average truck trip lengths were separated into three categories: Class 2b-3 (2-axle), Class 4-7 (3-axle), and Class 8 (4+-axle), as summarized on Table A below.
+First, the trip length for trucks by axle type has been determined based on SCAQMD's published data from their Warehouse Actions and Investments to Reduce Emissions (WAIRE) Implementation Guidelines3.

+Based on the WAIRE Implementation Guidelines (see Table 4, Page 8), average truck trip lengths are separated into three categories: Class 2b-3 (2-axle), Class 4-7 (3-axle), and Class 8 (4+-axle), as summarized on Table 1 below.